Grellheist/finance-website/README.md

 inspired by <a href="https://www.organizze.com.br/">Organizze</a> and <a href="https://akaunting.com/">Akaunting</a>).

-I was going to use Drizzle and stuff but I'm considering just using Supabase for everything.
+I was going to make it usable, with an actual finance app that people can use, but it has been too long that I've put this project on hold, and I'm no longer interested in finishing it.

-Will resume this project this weekend.
+That being said, this all can change in the (near or not so near) future.

 ## About the name